Working with Layers in Nuxt 3

 Introduction

 In this short article, I would like to talk about the concept of Layers in Nuxt 3, how I implement it in my projects, and why I consider it important.
-I will show two examples: one demonstrating the separation of a project into several layers, and the other—separating several frontends into different layers.
+I will show two examples: one demonstrating the division of a project into several layers, and another – separating multiple frontends into different layers.
 The desire to write an article about this arose after I couldn't find enough real-world examples and articles in Russian on using layers.

-Initially, I knew about the Layers concept in Nuxt 3 but didn't use it, considering it redundant and not particularly clear.
+Initially, I knew about the concept of Layers in Nuxt 3, but I didn't use it, considering it redundant and not particularly clear.
 But one day, finding myself digging through a components folder that had at least six subfolders, each with 10-30 components, I realized that something had clearly gone wrong.
-I decided to break my project into several layers, but in a way that avoids dependency of one layer on another.
-After some time, I arrived at the following structure:
+I decided to break my project into several layers, but in a way that avoids one layer depending on another.
+After some time, I arrived at this structure:

-- Base: This layer contains general site components such as the header, footer, layouts, composables, and utilities used throughout the project, as well as the home page, terms of service page, etc.
+- Base: This layer contains general site components such as the header, footer, layouts, composables, and utilities used throughout the project, as well as the main page, user agreement page, etc.

 - User: The layer responsible for authentication, user profile, and everything directly related to the user.

-- Order: Everything related to orders on the site: order creation page, user's order list, list of all orders on the site, etc.
+- Order: Everything related to orders on the site: order creation page, user order list, list of all orders on the site, etc.

-- Chat: The chat page between users.
-The logic for working with websockets is also implemented in this layer.
+- Chat: Chat page between users.
+The logic for working with WebSockets is also implemented in this layer.

-- UI: Due to the overgrown Base layer, the decision was made to move all UI components into a separate layer.
-This is needed so that 20 components related to forms, modals, and cards do not clutter the base layer, which contains more global parts and pages of the application.
+- UI: Due to the overgrown Base layer, the decision was made to move all UI components to a separate layer.
+It is needed so that 20 components related to forms, modal windows, and cards do not clutter the base layer, which contains more global parts and pages of the application.

-The main advantages I felt when using this approach are, first, the convenience of working on a specific part of the application.
-If I need to update the authentication, I don't look for components/pages/composables throughout the project; I go to a specific layer and work exclusively in it without affecting the rest.
-Second, each layer can have its own configuration.
+The main advantages I felt when using this approach are, firstly, the convenience of working on a specific part of the application.
+If I need to update authentication, I don't look for components/pages/composables throughout the project, but go to a specific layer and work exclusively within it, without touching the rest.
+Secondly, each layer can have its own configuration.

 Project Structure